"Designing Growth Strategies is in our DNA"

 To know how our report can help streamline your business, Speak to Analyst

-2 to 10 Physicians Segment to Hold a Dominant Market Share owing to Preference among Traditional Physicians to Work in Solo Practice
+2 to 10 Physicians Segment to Hold a Dominant Market Share Owing to Preference among Traditional Physicians to Work in Solo Practice

 Based on number of physicians, the market is categorized into 2 to 10, 11 to 24, 25 to 50, and more than 50.

-• For instance, according to a report published by California Health Care Foundation in March 2022, an estimated 57.6% of physicians were working in 2 to 10 groups.
+• For instance, according to a report published by the California Health Care Foundation in March 2022, an estimated 57.6% of physicians were working in 2 to 10 groups.

 Furthermore, the more than 50 segment is anticipated to grow at a significant CAGR during the forecast period.
 Various benefits, such as financial security, improved quality of care, and fewer administration costs, led physicians to join larger groups.
 In addition, the increasing focus of the larger groups operating in the market toward acquisitions and mergers with the other smaller groups also boosts segmental growth.